|Medical Student Elective 93ZL710||Dr. Schneider|

 Medicine & Health in 1800: diagnosis, treatment, training, practice, and research

-Skim for the main points and background:
+Skim for the main points and background on "unorthodox" medicine and medical education to 1800.

 Harvey, William, "An Anatomical study on the motion of the heart and the blood in animals," in Rothman, 68-75